exercism/javascript/exercises/concept/fruit-picker/.docs/instructions.md

 ## 1. Notify your customer when their order was successful

 The portal should notify your customer if their order was successful.
-Define the `onSuccess` callback function that will be called if the order was successful because the grocer _has_ the fruit in stock.
+Define the `onSuccess` callback function that will be called if the order was successful due to the grocer having enough fruit in stock.
 This function should invoke the imported `notify` function, passing `{ message: 'SUCCESS' }` to let your customer know that their order was successful.

 ```javascript
 onSuccess();